CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 * Which information on the mobile device or the information on it can the administrators access?
 * Do internal audit or external auditors always need access to the MDM solution?
 * Does security management always need access to the MDM solution?
-Requirements for this may result from the tasks themselves or from legal or internal requirements.
-The established authorization management must be regularly checked to ensure that the allocated rights still correspond to the tasks.
+Requirements for this can result from the tasks themselves or from legal or internal requirements.
+The established authorization management must be regularly checked to ensure that the assigned rights still correspond to the tasks.

 #### SYS.3.2.2.M12 Hidden MDM operating environment

 An MDM solution operates on IT systems that are either the sole responsibility of the institution or that are operated by an outsourcing partner on behalf of the institution.
 In both cases, the institution is responsible for securing the MDM components and assigning network segments as needed.
-Also, those responsible must ensure that the supporting IT systems for the MDM are adequately protected in accordance with the identified protection requirements.
+Also, those responsible must ensure that the supporting IT systems for the MDM are adequately secured in accordance with the identified protection requirements.
 It should be noted that the security of mobile devices is directly dependent on the security of the MDM.
 To ensure adequate protection, the following requirements should be met:

 * the operating system of the MDM solution is hardened,
 * the administrative accesses are controlled,